-After completing this module, the student should be able:
+After completing this module, the student should be able :

-- CO1: Identify and critically reflect upon service marketing theories and practices as an integrated part of any value proposition from an organization - CO2: Illustrate and interpret various theories and models of the service marketing process from customer, managerial, and research perspectives - CO3: Distinguish and examine the roles of employees, customers, and technology in service design and co-creation for perception of overall service quality, customer satisfaction, loyalty and employee retention - CO4: Explore and analyze services from customer, management and societal perspectives and critically examine ethical and sustainability aspects related to relevant stakeholders. - CO5: Develop, argue and make decisions for courses of actions in solving critical service incidents from a managerial perspective
+- CO1: To identify and critically reflect upon service marketing theories and practices as an integrated part of any value proposition from an organization - CO2: To illustrate and interpret various theories and models of the service marketing process from customer, managerial, and research perspectives - CO3: To distinguish and examine the roles of employees, customers, and technology in service design and co-creation for perception of overall service quality, customer satisfaction, loyalty and employee retention - CO4: To explore and analyse services from customer, management and societal perspectives and critically examine ethical and sustainability aspects related to relevant stakeholders. - CO5: To develop, argue and make decisions for courses of actions in solving critical service incidents from a managerial perspective

-UNIT-I INRODUCTION
+UNIT I INRODUCTION

-Difference between product and services marketing - Characteristics of services - Classification of services - Paradigms in services marketing.
+Difference between product and services marketing--Characteristics of services-Classification of services- Paradigms in services marketing .
 Service marketing system: Service quality- Understanding customer expectations and zone of tolerance- Segmentation and zone of tolerance- Targeting and positioning of service.
 Role of Services in Economy.

-UNIT- II SERVICES MARKETING MIX
+UNIT II SERVICES MARKETING MIX:

-Augmented marketing mix: Developing the service product / intangible product; Service product planning; Service pricing strategy; Services promotions; Services distributions.
+Augmented marketing mix; Developing the service product/intangible product; Service product planning; Service pricing strategy; Services promotions; Services distributions.
 Physical evidence: Role of communication in service marketing; People and internal communication; Process of operations and delivery of services; Role of technology in services marketing.